7 May 2026, Noorus Spa hotell

 PANEL: Organising Unique, Image-Shaping Events as a Tool for Attracting Tourists and Supporting Local Businesses.

-Kaia Lattikas – Executive Director of Eesti Sinfonietta; Urbo Vaarmann – Head Organiser of Ööbazar; Indrek Leht – cultural producer and entrepreneur; Triinu Akkermann – initiator of Peipsimaa Köök and advocate of local food culture.
+Kaia Lattikas – Founder and producer of the Narva-Jõesuu Festival “Tuletorn".; Urbo Vaarmann – Head Organiser of Ööbazar; Indrek Leht – Cultural Event Organizer and Head of the Stalker Theme Park; Triinu Akkermann – Organizer of Lake Peipus food festivals.

 • 16:25